Keyboard shortcuts

 • mote-firmware

-• Released on any tag to mote-cote matching the pattern mote-firmware-vX.X.X, where vX.X.X matches the semantic version of the mote-firmware crate.
+• Released on any tag to mote-core matching the pattern mote-firmware-vX.X.X, where vX.X.X matches the semantic version of the mote-firmware crate.

 • Automated via this GitHub Action.

-• Released on any tag to mote-cote matching the pattern mote-ffi-vX.X.X, where vX.X.X matches the semantic version of the mote-firmware crate.
+• Released on any tag to mote-core matching the pattern mote-c-vX.X.X, where vX.X.X matches the semantic version of the mote-ffi crate.

 Contributing to mote-hardware